Date night in Raquette Lake, New York

 - Bring a sweater or light jacket.
 Even on a warm summer day, once the sun begins to set and you can feel the breeze off the water, it can be cool and you will be glad that you have an extra layer.
 I know I was.

 - Look into their other cruises.
-In addition to the dinner cruise, check out the other cruises available including the Afternoon Pizza Cruise, The Sunday Brunch Cruise, The Moonlight Cruise.
+In addition to the dinner cruise, check out the other cruises available including the Afternoon Pizza Cruise, The Sunday Brunch Cruise, and The Moonlight Cruise.